Website

 UX/UI Design Phase

-Having a set of principles and product vision in place, a team of designers worked together to move the re-design of the airline's entire website, from architecture to the design system and web pages.
+After having a set of principles and product vision in place, a team of designers worked together to move the re-design of the airline's entire website, from information architecture to the design system and web pages.

 UX and Ideation Process